inBeat/inbeat-website/content/articles/influencer-marketing-mobile-apps.md

 popupstyle1: false
 draft: false
 noindex: false
+summary: >-
+  Micro-influencer marketing is a powerful strategy for mobile apps.
+It acts as a user acquisition channel, a content creation pipeline, and a top of the funnel awareness for your brand.
 ---
 Micro-influencer marketing is a powerful strategy for mobile apps.
 It acts as a user acquisition channel, a content creation pipeline, and a top of the funnel awareness for your brand.